Key Performance Indicators (KPIs)

 Clarity of your goals is the best way to achieve success in business.
 But it doesn’t stop there – it’s vital to have clarity in the action plans you set to achieve those goals.
 And similarly, you need clarity in the way you measure your progress.
 Only with tangible data can you obtain a true picture of your performance.

 Setting Key Performance Indicators (KPIs) is one of the most popular and effective ways of tracking your activity in line with your strategy.
-KPIs are specific, relevant, measurable targets to compliment your business plan.
+KPIs are specific, relevant, measurable targets to complement your business plan.
 By keeping a close eye on your KPIs you will be in the best position to evaluate, allocate resources efficiently and, if necessary, set new goals.

 The key is to ensure each KPI is relevant to an area your strategy has identified will bring growth.
 When it comes to KPIs, go for quality not quantity – this way the results will help you keep on track and measure only what matters.